ISMRM-MIT-CMR/CMR-DL-challenge/README.md

 # CMR Deep learning reconstruction

+The repository is part of the [ISMRM member-initiated tutorial Cardiovascular MR: From Theory to Practice](https://ismrm-mit-cmr.github.io/).

 ## Tutorials

 The repository hosts some example codes to perform MR image reconstruction with deep learning architectures.
 The code runs on the [MNIST](http://yann.lecun.com/exdb/mnist) database.
 Since MNIST only contains real-valued images, phase data is simulated to provide complex-valued inputs.
 We showcase a comparison of denoising networks (*denoising*) and unrolled reconstruction networks (*physics-based*).
 Pure real-valued processing (*real*) is compared against complex-valued processing as complex-valued operations (*complex*) or 2-channel real-valued operations (*2chreal*).
 Respective complex-valued operations and data consistency layers are provided.